Spanish Old Master Drawings

 - Date: 1759

-- Red chalk with light strokes of black chalk on paper
+- Red chalk with light strokes of black chalk, on laid paper

 - SOLD TO THE MUSEO NACIONAL DEL PRADO, MADRID